Dental Required Reading

 Note: Evaluation of financial aid applications, reevaluation of an aid package, or an appeal of a financial aid decision are handled through a review process using professional judgment by financial aid professionals in the U-M Office of Financial Aid.
 Any request to our office is considered using best professional practices and making such a request does not guarantee approval.
 Financial aid regulations are subject to change through legislation or policy changes by the U.S. Department of Education.

-All requests for aid reevaluation must be received a minimum of three weeks prior to the end of the enrollment period.
+All requests for aid reevaluation must be received a minimum of three weeks prior to the end of the enrollment period or by the applicable deadline if published on the reevaluation form.
 The U-M Office of Financial Aid cannot guarantee that requests received after this point will be funded.
 We cannot, under any circumstances, process a request received after the end of the enrollment period.
 If you have questions regarding this policy, please contact our office.

 If you have a question or concern regarding a financial aid policy or decision, or you wish to appeal it, follow the procedure detailed here.